yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 **Note**: XCTU was not installed on the Pi.
 This was because of software architecture constraints where XCTU executable code cannot run on a ARM based processor. <br/>

 ##### Basestation PC-- recieves health data
 **Figure5** shows the fritzing diagram of Basestation PC used in the the system-as-built.
-It shows the chipset of my Desktop PC connected to the XBee transiever through a USB cord.
+It shows the chipset of my Desktop PC connected to the XBee transiever through a USB cord.<br/>
 <img src="syshealth-finalrelease-images/4k_reciever_circuit.png" alt=" " class="inline" width="400" height="400"/><br/>
 Configuration(s):<br/>
 Operating System:  Lubuntu 18.04<br/>